Kennedy’s Nursery PlantINg Guide

 Kennedy’s Planting Instructions

-Select the right plant: We at Kennedy’s pride ourselves in making sure you put the right plant in the right place.
+Select the right plant: We at Kennedy’s pride ourselves in helping you select the right plant for the right place.
 Many factors affect the short and long term success of your plants.
 Sunlight, moisture, temperature, wind, soil conditions, weather, and other specific site conditions all affect how happy and healthy your plant will be.
 Be sure to consult a Kennedy’s Nursery Specialist before making an investment in your landscape.

-Dig the hole: One of the worst things you can do to a new plant is to plant it too deep.
-Kennedy’s recommends that you dig the planting hole no deeper than the root ball as measured from the trunk flare to the bottom of the ball.
-There is no need to put any special soil at the bottom of the hole.
-Holes dug deeper than the root ball and then backfilled to get the plant to the correct height often result in settling of the plant to a point where the trunk flare ends up below the surface of the soil which is not healthy for the plant.
+Dig the hole: Dig the hole at least twice as wide as the root ball.
+The more soil you dig width wise the easier it is for the roots to grow.
+Most roots grow horizontally within the top 12-18” of soil.
+Do not did the hole any deeper than the height of the root ball.
+One of the worst things you can do to a new plant is to plant it too deep.
+Kennedy’s recommends that you dig the planting hole no deeper than the root ball as measured from the trunk flare or top of the root ball to the bottom.
+There is no need soften the soil below the root ball or to put any special soil at the bottom of the hole.
+Holes dug deeper than the root ball can cause settling of the plant to a point where the trunk ends up below ground and that is bad for the plant long term.
 Make sure the top of the roots are level with the existing grade or even a ½ inch above the soil surface.
-If need be, you can scrape some soil to cover any exposed roots.
-Your planting area should be dug two to four times the width of the root ball to allow the roots to develop beyond the tree’s canopy/dripline.

 Set the plant in the hole: Make sure the plant is standing up straight.
 Before backfilling be sure to angle the plant so the best side is facing the direction you want it to face.
 Make sure the trunk flare is at least one inch above the existing grade to ensure long-term success.

-Backfill the hole: Mix equal parts of existing soil that you removed to dig the hole and Fafard’s Ultra Outdoor Planting Mix or a good compost.
-Add some Elements Fertilizer to the mix, following the directions on the bag.
-The combination of original soil, organic matter, plant food, and beneficial microorganisms will give your new planting the best chance of surviving and thriving.
+Backfill the hole: Mix equal parts of existing native soil that you removed to dig the hole and Fafard’s Ultra Outdoor Planting Mix or a good compost.
+Do not remove all the native soil and replace it with new soil.
+The mix should be about 50/50.
 Your original soil and amendments should be mixed thoroughly before backfilling, avoiding clumps and layers of different types of soils.
 Lightly tamp or step on the backfilled soil to remove large air pockets.
 Do not pack the soil so firmly as to drive all the fine air spaces out of the soil.
 The roots of the plant need to breathe.

 Build a berm: In many instances, especially when planting on slopes, it is beneficial to build a berm around the edge of the planting hole.
 A berm of soil helps collect and keep valuable surface water from running away.
 On a slope, build the berm on the lower side of the slope in order to capture the water.

-Water: Water thoroughly.
-Place a slow running hose near the base of your plant and saturate the entire planting area to the depth of the hole.
+Watering: Fill a watering can with water and mix in a tablespoon of Organic Plant Magic.
+Soak the root ball with at least one watering can full of this solution.
+Larger plants may need several water cans, enough to saturate the roots.
+The combination of water, plant food, and beneficial microorganisms will give your new planting the best chance of surviving and thriving.
+The next time you water place a slow running hose near the base of your plant and saturate the entire planting area to the depth of the hole.
 Repeat this every two days for one week, then continue one to three times a week depending on weather.
-If you have added Fafard’s Planting Mix and Elements, your new plant will have everything it needs to get off to a great start!
+If you have added Fafard’s Planting Mix and Plant Magic, your new plant will have everything it needs to get off to a great start!
 No need to fertilize your new plant again until next spring.
 See us in the spring for a recommended fertilizer.

 Mulch: Add a 2-3” layer of bark mulch over the planting circle.
-Mulch has many benefits to newly planted plants.
+We recommend Coast of Maine Enriching Mulch Mulch has many benefits to newly planted plants.
 Mulch helps retain soil moisture, moderates soil temperature, reduces weeds, and adds to the aesthetics of the new planting.
 It is important not to pile mulch around the trunk.
 Too much mulch can cause the trunk to rot or the roots to suffocate.
+If you ever see the roots or root ball exposed, especially in times of dry or cold weather it is important to cover them with a light layer of mulch.

 Stake your tree: Staking is recommended for tall, top heavy trees or trees that are planted in windy locations, especially when planted in the fall when they have less time to “root in” before winter.
 Stakes should be removed after one growing season.
 See a Kennedy’s staff member for more details on tree staking.